atenearesearchgroup/QCBalgorithm/README.md

 Consider a simplified version of Amazon ordering service to identify some situations of interest:

 * Q1.
-ProductPopularity: considering a specific product (for example product with *idProduct = 'product 10'*), get the customers that have ordered that product.
-With this query, we pretend to obtain the popularity of a product inside the Amazon ordering network.
-This query is implemented as a simple query and conditional query.
+ProductPopularity: considering a specific product (e.g., the product with *idProduct = '10'*), return the customers who have ordered it.
+With this query, the popularity of a product within the Amazon ordering network can be obtained.

-Gremlin query for simple implementation can be viewed following:
+Gremlin query with simple pattern can be viewed following:

 ```
 graph.traversal().V().as("user").out("orders").out("contains")
 .has("idProduct", "product 10").select("user").dedup().toList();
 ```

-Gremlin query for conditional implementation can be viewed following:
+Gremlin query with conditional pattern can be viewed following:

 ```
 graph.traversal().V()
 .where(__.out("orders").out("contains").has("idProduct", "product 10")).dedup().toList();
 ```
 * Q2.
-AlternativeCustomer: given a featured event, for example the Olympic Games, and a list of products that are known to be more frequently ordered than other products, obtain the customers that do not have any order that contains these products.
-This query can be useful to refine the advertisement campaigns in order to increase their success, recommending its products to the customers that do not ordered them.
+AlternativeCustomer: given a list of products that are known to be more frequently ordered than others in a specific event, for example the Olympic Games, obtain the customers who do not have any order that contains them.

 Gremlin query can be viewed following: